kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 Similar to user ssh keys the `RegistryCredentialSet` is tied to a project, so credentials created in one project can be used in all user clusters created in that same project.

-The credentials themselves are being stored in `kubernetes.io/dockerconfigjson` typed secrets which are referenced by `RegistryCredentialSet` resources.
+`RegistryCredentialSets` wrap `kubernetes.io/dockerconfigjson` typed secrets and have owner references to manage visibility and the ability to select credentials.

 #### Example